openshift/console-dashboards-plugin/README.md

 ### Running locally

-1. Install the dependencies running `make install`
+1. Install the dependencies with `make install`
-2. Start the backend `make start-backend`
+2. Start the backend with `make start-backend`
-3. In a different terminal start the frontend `make start-frontend`
+3. In a different terminal, start the frontend with `make start-frontend`
-4. In a different terminal start the console
+4. In a different terminal, start the console
    a. `oc login` (requires [oc](https://console.redhat.com/openshift/downloads) and an [OpenShift cluster](https://console.redhat.com/openshift/create))
    b. `make start-console` (requires [Docker](https://www.docker.com) or [podman 3.2.0+](https://podman.io))